abbutjohn/VMContacts/README.md

 The roomViewcontroller shows all the rooms with filter of occupied rooms option in navaiagtion bar.

 The app is designed to support ipad as well as iphone

+Support folder contains some some common classes.

+Protocols used for dependency injection.

+singlton pattern used in app for networkservice.

+serchbar used in contacts for easily accessising/finding contacts